 Mentored teaching practice

 Candidates should seek to gain as much and as varied experience of teaching as possible during this period, guided by email, telephone or live discussion with and advice from an experienced RSCDS teacher who will act as their mentor and who will visit, ideally at least twice, to observe their teaching.

 During this period candidates should be applying the skills that they learned in Part 1, such as lesson planning; class management; observation and giving helpful correction; varied teaching approaches, with emphasis on demonstration; giving clear instructions and coaching effectively; choosing and making effective use of music.
 In addition, they should be learning new skills, such as pacing lessons, flexibility, developing their own style of teaching and finding ways to establish a good rapport with their class.

 By keeping records, they may constantly evaluate their own performance and find ways to improve it.
-Six hours of the teaching practice require more detailed recording, for the Record of Teaching Practice (see below): during these lessons, only RSCDS dances can be used (see Syllabus Appendix G for specific details; also Appendix F).
+Six hours of the teaching practice require more detailed recording, for the Record of Teaching Practice (see below): during these lessons, only RSCDS dances can be used (see X4-05: Guidelines for Preparation of Record of Teaching Practice).

 Candidates should also take every opportunity to observe and learn from others’ teaching, by attending classes, day schools and other such events.

 In their Record of Teaching Practice candidates must list all the classes that they have taught since passing Unit 3 (one A4 page) and present a detailed review (8-12 A4 pages) of six hours’ independent teaching of one or several different classes, including lesson plans, self-evaluation and reflection on ways of improving personal teaching performance.